 Can you explain how this checkpoint works?

-The checkpoint examines the entire HTML source code of a page and reports any <blink> elements and style definitions that include blinking.
+The checkpoint examines the page and reports any <blink> elements and style definitions that include blinking.